microsoft/vscode-docs/blogs/2021/06/02/build-2021.md

 ### Get started with popular programming languages: Intro to Python and C#

-James Montemagno and Christopher Harrison offer a beginner-friendly introduction to programming in C## and Python, and of course using VS Code.
+James Montemagno and Christopher Harrison offer a beginner-friendly introduction to programming in C# and Python, and of course using VS Code.

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/wiUzCG_mEGo" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+## Reach out

-Even though the live event is over, you can stay in touch with our team via social media (@code on Twitter or @vscode on TikTok).
+Even though the live event is over, you can stay in touch with our team via social media ([@code](https://twitter.com/code) on Twitter or [@vscode](https://www.tiktok.com/@vscode) on TikTok).
 Feel free to contact us if you have questions or feedback.

 Happy watching… and coding!

-*Alessandro Segala, VS Code Product Manager [@ItalyPaleAle](https://twitter.com/ItalyPaleAle)*
+Alessandro Segala, VS Code Product Manager [@ItalyPaleAle](https://twitter.com/ItalyPaleAle)